20+ Things to do with Kids in Prince Edward County 🍦

 - Sugarbush Vineyards has an outdoor space and a 2-km loop around its vines, which becomes a snowshoe path in the winter, perfect for kids who need to let off a little steam.

-26. Parsons Brewing is just north of Picton and has an excellent selection of beers, a gorgeous patio, big fire pit, great Mexican food and a huge playground for the kiddos.
+22. Parsons Brewing is just north of Picton and has an excellent selection of beers, a gorgeous patio, big fire pit, great South American food and a huge playground for the kiddos.
+Socially distant circles help mark the perfect picnic spot.

-27. Sweet and alcoholic cider are part of The County scene too.
-Newly-opened Settler’s Cider has a kids’ corner, complete with pint-sized kitchen, while Apple Falls Cider Co. at Campbell’s Orchards has a pretty awesome playground, hilariously large Muskoka chair you can climb into for pictures, a network of walking trails and usually some sort of festival or special programming on the weekends.
+23. Sweet and alcoholic cider are part of The County scene too.
+Loch Mor Cider Company has a kids’ corner, complete with pint-sized kitchen, while Apple Falls Cider Co. at Campbell’s Orchards has a pretty awesome playground, hilariously large Muskoka chair you can climb into for pictures, a network of walking trails and usually some sort of festival or special programming on the weekends.
 Add their ‘all you can carry‘ pumpkin patch event to your fall calendar.

-28. Kinsip distills spirits in an ancient barn and oast house (where they used to dry hops) and it’s got a venue that is Insta-worthy, with a tree swing and friendly chickens strutting about the farm, both sure to entertain curious kids.
+24. Kinsip distills spirits – and hand sanitizer! – in an ancient barn and oast house (where they used to dry hops) and it’s got a venue that is Insta-worthy, with a tree swing and friendly chickens strutting about the farm, both sure to entertain curious kids.
 Their over-sized jenga and appropriately necessary jenga-hammer also keep the adults entertained while you sip your cocktails.

 BONUS: If after all that you just need a little time away from the family, the Bloomfield Beauty Co. offers upscale mani, pedi and massages or dash in to Picton’s Natural Beauty Mini Spa which has been getting raves for its facial massages and nail work.